Late W123 Most W126 Late R107 Chassis Ignition Lock Cylinder Tumbler Installation Kit w/ Video Instructions and Tools

 5 page PDF digital instructions to walk you through changing out your ignition tumbler.

-The lock and release mechanisms inside wear out over time, and when that happens, a new tumbler assembly will NOT fix the problem.
+Fits 1980 to 1985 240D 300D 300CD 300TD and 81 to 87 126 300SD 300SDLThe lock and release mechanisms inside wear out over time, and when that happens, a new tumbler assembly will NOT fix the problem.
 If the internal wear is severe, the lock may not be repairable.
-We only sell these locks inspected, lubricated with a new tumbler installed, and tested.

 Jammed up steering locks and keys that won't turn can leave you stranded.